agarun/agarun.com/posts/a-new-website.md

 ## Testing

 Common behaviors, components, and helper functions are tested with Jest and React Testing Library.
 For testing pages, navigation, and data presence, I'm writing end-to-end tests with Cypress.

+# Summary

+I've always enjoyed using my personal site to test out libraries, frameworks, and features at a small scale, and this time is no different.
+I'm also super excited to have the site [open-sourced](https://github.com/agarun/agarun.com)!